ferrarif1/RoundOneLeger/README.md

 ## Migrations

-The `migrations/0001_init.sql` script creates PostgreSQL tables for users, devices, allowlists, and audit logs, and seeds an `admin` account.
+The `migrations/0001_init.sql` script creates PostgreSQL tables for users, allowlists, and audit logs, and seeds an `admin` account.
 Apply it with your preferred migration tool before switching the store implementation to a database-backed version.

 ## API Reference